sait-wbdv/assessments/cpnt262/final/README.md

-# Node Final - Deployed Travel Experts Website
+# Node Final - Deployed Product/Services Website
 ## Details
 In this assignment, your group will deploy a multi-page, database-driven Product website using Express, EJS (or similar view engine) and Mongoose.
 It will be deployed to Heroku and MongoDB Atlas.